qdrant/landing_page/qdrant-landing/content/documentation/concepts/search.md

 Where $v^+_i$ and $v^-_i$ are the positive and negative examples of each pair, and $s(v)$ is the similarity function.

 Using this kind of search, you can expect the output to not necessarily be around a single point, but rather, to be any point that isn’t closer to a negative example, which creates a constrained diverse result.
-So, even when the api is not called [`recommend`](#recommendation-api), recommendation systems can also use this approach and adapt it for their specific use-cases.
+So, even when the API is not called [`recommend`](#recommendation-api), recommendation systems can also use this approach and adapt it for their specific use-cases.

 Example: